rvalla/azarte.bot/README.md

 ## running the code

-Note that you will need a *security.json* file on root which includes the bot's token to run this software.
+Note that you will need a *config.json* file on root which includes the bot's mandatory token to run this software.
-I suggest the following fieldsvalthough currently only *token* (provided by [@BotFather](https://t.me/BotFather) and *logging* (info, debugging or persistent) are mandatory:
+Currently *token* (provided by [@BotFather](https://t.me/BotFather) and *logging* (info, debugging or persistent) are needed:

 ```
 {